 It’s also important to embrace technology in this process.
 Automated demand forecasting and integration with supplier systems can make procurement more efficient and enhance control over inventory levels.

-Ensuring compliance with aviation industry regulations and implementing rigorous quality assurance processes are essential for building trust in the spare parts market.
+Ensuring compliance with industry regulations and implementing rigorous quality assurance processes are essential for building trust in the spare parts market.
 This guarantees that only the highest quality products are used in turbine operations.

 There are also exciting developments on the horizon that will continue to transform this field.
 New trends and technologies offer opportunities for better analysis, automation, and connectivity, giving plant managers valuable resources to stay ahead in the ever-changing world of turbine operations.